 Our ability to do this effectively is continually evolving.
-We have a programme of work in place called The Future of our Fisheries, which will lead to significant improvements.
+We have a programme of work in place called the Fisheries Change Programme, which will lead to significant improvements.
 This will include digital monitoring of all commercial fishing vessels.

 The Fisheries Act 1996 guides our management of the QMS.

 - Learn about the Fisheries Act and other fisheries legislation

-- Find out about The Future of our Fisheries programme
+- Find out about the Fisheries Change Programme

 QMS encourages sustainable fishing

 By law, catch limits for every fish stock have to be set at levels that ensure their long-term sustainability.
-We rigorously monitors the amount of fish caught compared to set catch limits.
+We rigorously monitor the amount of fish caught compared to set catch limits.
 There are financial penalties for commercial fishers who catch more than their entitlement in a year.